arturoEE/tech_IHP130/README.md

-# Technology PDK layer for tech_sky130B
+# Technology PDK layer for tech_IHP130

 This is not a full PDK, it's a small layer of customization on top of the existing PDK.

+Forked from wulffern's setup for SKY130nm

 | Folder  | Description                                                                             |